Previous Post: Down The Ogoki From Whiteclay Lake to Two Mile Bay

 This aerial image from the north shows the left and right channels as they come down to the Reservoir.
 On our late-August visit, the water was low enough for us to be standing on the rock outcrop ledge at the bottom of the left channel.
 In the image below it is under water!

 Looking at the left channel in the aerial photo above, it looks like an even easier entry route to the Reservoir than going down the right channel.
 Again, water levels and current would be key.
-On our visit, it was quite doable.
+On our visit, it was quite doable, given a combination of float, line, and lift over.

 The Area Flooded by The Waboose Dam: